Transfer Credit Information

 - The faculty returns the decision with attached documentation to the transfer credit evaluator.

 - The evaluator enters the decision into the transfer credit database accordingly.
+The admissions or academic advisor notifies the student.

 The documentation for reviewed course transfer equivalencies is retained in the transfer equivalency database as part of the University’s student information system for future reference.
 This documentation is retained to ensure consistency of standards for transfer credit evaluations.
+The transfer credit evaluation is emailed to the student, upon completion.

 Non-Regionally Accredited Institutions